Jakob Michaëlsson group - Development, regulation and function of human innate lymphoid cells throughout life

 Little is known about how and where human immune cells develop and mature, and what signals are regulating innate lymphoid cell (ILC) development, including NK cells.
 We have previously investigated the development and function of fetal NK cells and T cells in the developing fetus, demonstrating that they are phenotypically and functionally distinct from those in adults.
 Within this project we are currently aiming at elucidating the developmental trajectories of human fetal ILCs from precursor stages to mature cells, and to investigate how fetal ILCs compare to adult ILCs in various human tissues.

-We believe that this project will provide important knowledge regarding the development of the human immune system, which could have implications in for example in in utero therapies and for our understanding of immune responses in new born babies.
+We believe that this project will provide important knowledge regarding the development of the human immune system, which could have implications in for example in utero therapies and for our understanding of immune responses in new born babies.

 Tissue-resident NK cells in the human lung and lung tumors